abhididdigi/JSUtil2/docs.md

 This doc will contain the methods that are ported and their usage:

 #### A note about the usage of JSUtil2:
-All the methods of JSUtil2 can be called without creating an object of JSUtil2.
+All the methods of JSUtil2 can be called without creating an object of JSUtil2.In Java terminology(I'm from a Java background, we call such functions static functions)

 *Example* : Let's call the method `each` of JSUtil2: